minio/docs/source/reference/minio-mc-admin/mc-admin-cluster-bucket-import.rst

    The path to the metadata file to import.

-   Use the :mc:`mc admin cluster bucket export` to export bucket metadata for use with this command.
+   Use :mc:`mc admin cluster bucket export` to export bucket metadata for use with this command.

 .. mc-cmd:: BUCKET
    :optional: